minhquan38/minhquan38/README.md

 ### Hi there 👋, I'm Quan Khuong
 # 💫 About Me:
 I'm currently a second-year Software Engineering student at Conestoga College.
 I have an intense love for programming and a strong background in web-based, embedded, and object-oriented programming.
-I am actively seeking a co-op role for the summer of 2024 to put my technical expertise to use and work on interesting projects.<br>
+I am actively seeking a co-op role for the Winter of 2025 to put my technical expertise to use and work on interesting projects.<br>
 🌱 I’m currently learning:<br> - Angular<br> - Cybersecurity, which uses tools on Kali Linux like Nmap, Spiderfoot<br><br>